By David Joel Miller.

 The name of this specifier was changed and I think for good reason.
 This is the “thing” that used to get called postpartum depression.
 Turns out that lots of times this started out in the middle of the pregnancy.
 Starting before the birth of the baby is a bad sign as often this results in a more severe depressive episode.

-Women who had postpartum depression now called Major depressive disorder with Peripartum onset, found that with each succeeding pregnancy the depression gets worse.
+Women who had postpartum depression now called Major depressive disorder with Peripartum onset found that with each succeeding pregnancy the depression gets worse.

 With psychotic features turns into two specifiers.

 What used to be major depressive disorder with psychotic features has been subdivided into two specifiers.
-One is Mood congruent psychotic features and the other is mood incongruent psychotic features.
+One is Mood congruent psychotic features and the other is mood-incongruent psychotic features.

-This is that condition where a person stands frozen like a stature.
+This is that condition where a person stands frozen like a statue.
 It can be diagnosed separately without any depression but occasionally it appears as a specific type or specific form of major depressive disorder.

 This is a quick, abbreviated, run down on some features of Major Depressive Disorder.
 If you or anyone you know has these symptoms seek professional help.
 Getting help is not giving in to your illness.
 Getting help early can keep depression from getting far worse and ruining your relationships, job or your happy life.

 Want to sign up for my mailing list?

 Get the latest updates on my books, due out later this year by signing up for my newsletter.
 Newsletter subscribers will also be notified about live training opportunities and free or discounted books.
 Sign up here – Newsletter.
 I promise not to share your email or to send you spam and you can unsubscribe at any time.